ZackSMO/Enthusiasm/README.md

 Today, I have completed the Crash Course Computer Science Series, and I'm excited to start Harvard's CS50 Introduction to Computer Science course Tomorrow.

 I have started HarvardX's CS50's Introduction to Computer Science course.
+And I did it, I printed Hello, World!